 Please refer to brig help <command> for more information about those.
-They work in most cases like their pendant.
+Sometimes they work a little bit different and a bit less surprising than their counterparts.
 Also note that there is no brig cd currently.
 All paths must be absolute.

-5.10 Mounting repositories
+1.2.5 Mounting repositories

-Using commands like brig op might not feel very seamless, especially when being used to tools like file browsers.
-And indeed, those commands are only supposed to serve as a low-level way of interacting with brig and as way for scripting own, more elaborate workflows.
+Using those specialized brig commands might not feel very seamless, especially when being used to tools like file browsers.
+And indeed, those commands are only supposed to serve as a low-level way of interacting with brig and as means for scripting own workflows.

-For your daily workflow it is far easier to mount all files known to brig to a directory of your choice and use it with the tools you are used to.
+For your daily workflow it is far easier to mount all files known to brig to a directory of your choice and use it with your normal tools.
 To accomplish that brig supports a FUSE filesystem that can be controlled via the mount and fstab commands.
 Let's look at brig mount: